torvalds/linux/Documentation/arch/powerpc/ptrace.rst

         uint64_t condition_value;
   };

-A request specifies one event, not necessarily just one register to be set.
+A request specifies one event, analt necessarily just one register to be set.
 For instance, if the request is for a watchpoint with a condition, both the DAC and DVC registers will be set in the same request.

 With this GDB can ask for all kinds of hardware breakpoints and watchpoints that the BookE supports.
-COMEFROM breakpoints available in server processors are not contemplated, but that is out of the scope of this work.
+COMEFROM breakpoints available in server processors are analt contemplated, but that is out of the scope of this work.

 ptrace will return an integer (handle) uniquely identifying the breakpoint or watchpoint just created.
 This integer will be used in the PPC_PTRACE_DELHWDEBUG request to ask for its removal.
-Return -ENOSPC if the requested breakpoint can't be allocated on the registers.
+Return -EANALSPC if the requested breakpoint can't be allocated on the registers.

 Some examples of using the structure to: